 An oral presentation is similar to essays and other types of academic writing.
 It includes an introduction, body and conclusion.
 Unlike academic writing, however, an oral presentation is delivered by you, in person, which means that you can use more than just words to communicate to your audience.

 Giving successful presentations requires personal touches, which enable you to engage with your audience.

-Many people have a fear of public speaking, so there is even a name for it ‘glossophobia’.
-In this video two students talk about getting over fear of public speaking.
+Many people have a fear of public speaking, there is even a name for it: Glossophobia.
+In this video students talk about getting over their fear of public speaking.

 Giving presentations online may or may not include the audience being able to see you.
-When the audience only sees your slides, your personality and enthusiasm for your topic still come through non-verbally in your tone, intonation, volume, and smile in your voice along with what you say and the content you present.
+When the audience sees only your slides, your personality and enthusiasm for your topic still comes through verbally in your tone, intonation, volume, and smile in your voice along with what you say and the content you present.

 Always be on the look-out for opportunities to practise speaking to an audience.
 Also, pay attention to who your audience is: peers, lecturers, tutors, potential employer, or social gathering.
 Remember that for an academic presentation, your main aim is to impart your knowledge with a tone of authority and interest in your subject.